EugTre/api-test/README.md

 `.is_empty()`/`.is_not_empty()` - tests response's raw body content is empty or not.

-`.equals()` - test response's body text to be equal given/expected text.
+`.equals()` - test response's body text to be equal to given/expected text.

 `.latency_is_lower_than()` - tests response's elapsed time against given value in milliseconds.